sanket-telunagi/full_stack_open_2024/Part_01/exercises/anecdotes/README.md

 # Anecdotes
 - The world of software engineering is filled with anecdotes that distill timeless truths from our field into short one-liners.

--Expanding the following application by adding a button that can be clicked to display a random anecdote from the field of software engineering:
+- Expanding the following application by adding a button that can be clicked to display a random anecdote from the field of software engineering:

 - also each anectode can be voted and at the end the most voted anectode can be displayed